Here’s Why You Need to Go For a Walk Every Single Day

 “I just felt so good,” says Duguay.
 “My natural endorphins kicked in, and the craving was gone.”

 Almost every day since, she has gone for a walk—and the habit has changed her life.
 Not only did she quit smoking, but her resting heart rate dropped from 80 beats per minute to 60.
-The ritual has given her a lot more, as well: stress relief, mental-health management, community.
+The ritual has given her a lot more, as well: stress relief, mental-health management, and a sense of community.